Sign in

 Ask Fintool Equity Research AI

-Ben Isaacson's questions to Lithium Argentina AG (LAR) leadership
+Ben Isaacson's questions to Lithium Argentina (LAR) leadership

-Ben Isaacson's questions to Lithium Argentina AG (LAR) leadership • Q1 2025
+Ben Isaacson's questions to Lithium Argentina (LAR) leadership • Q1 2025

 Question

-Ben Isaacson asked for a detailed outlook on cash costs over the next 4-6 quarters, the potential benefits from easing FX restrictions in Argentina, clarification on a $4.5 million compensation expense, and an update on the current production operating rate.
+Ben Isaacson asked for a detailed outlook on the cash cost trajectory over the next four to six quarters, considering deferred maintenance, cost optimization efforts, and the future impact of DLE technology.
+He also inquired about the specific benefits of easing FX restrictions in Argentina, the nature of a $4.5 million compensation expense, and the current plant operating rate.

 Answer